LilaReisAnalytics/Portfolio-Temperature-Change/README.md

 But what really causes it?

-In this analysis we compare temperature change with Population, Co2 emission and Deforestation.
+In this analysis I compare temperature change with Population, Co2 emission and Deforestation.
 However, The purpose of this project is to investigate if there is any hope of stopping global warming

 Data Used: